homieiot/homie-esp8266/docs/advanced-usage/input-handlers.md

 You can see that input handlers return a boolean.
 An input handler can decide whether or not it handled the message and want to propagate it down to other input handlers.
 If an input handler returns `true`, the propagation is stopped, if it returns `false`, the propagation continues.
 The order of propagation is global handler → node handler → property handler.

 For example, imagine you defined three input handlers: the global one, the node one, and the property one.
 If the global input handler returns `false`, the node input handler will be called.
 If the node input handler returns `true`, the propagation is stopped and the property input handler won't be called.
 You can think of it as middlewares.

+!!! warning Homie uses [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) for network communication that make uses of asynchronous from the ESP8266 framework for incoming network packets.
+Thus the input handler runs in a different task than the `loopHandler()`.
+So keep in mind that the network task may interrupt your loop at any time.